AlbanyWelch/AlbanyWelch/README.md

-- Hi, I'm Albany
+# Hi, I'm Albany
-- Undergraduate Computer Science Student
+- Undergraduate Computer Science Student at Oxford
+- Interested in Science, more so Physics, Musical Theory and Game Development
-- Experience in Python and Java
+- Very experienced in Python and Java
-- (This is incomplete...
-I'm getting there...)
+- Previous experience in Arduino
+- Learning C, C++ and Rust
+- LinkedIn: [To be added]